marghenecchi/punning-yago/README.md

 # Punning in YAGO

-This repository contains my work for the internship on handling punning in knowledge bases.
+This repository contains general work for the internship on handling punning in knowledge bases.

 ## Goals